sysmo-nms/sysmo-core/README.md

 # License
-Sysmo Community is release under the Common Public Attribution License.
+Sysmo Community Edition is release under the Common Public Attribution License.
 See LICENSE.TXT.